ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

 That command will show you all the containers running in this network.
 In a nutshell, docker networks are natural ways to isolate containers from other containers or other networks.
-Having containers within a network allows them to immediately communicate with other containers in the network.
+Having containers within a network allows them to communicate with other containers in the network.

-**4.** Within VSCode, go to the `Editor` perspective and click on `File` and select `Add Folder to Workplace..` - This will allow us to work from an `Untitled Workplace`, but have the `fabric-samples` folder in there.
+**4.** Within VSCode, go to the `Explorer` perspective and click on `File` and select `Add Folder to Workplace..` - This will allow us to work from an `Untitled Workplace`, but have the `fabric-samples` folder in there.